 On Mac, go to the “Terminal” app and type the following command and hit enter.

 You should enter the administrator password in order to run this command.

 Ensure you are not trying to access the sites that are blocked by the ISP or at country level.
-For example, accessing the pages with Facebook follow buttons may take long time in China.
-This is because the service is blocked; though the other content on the site will load you will see the placeholder of the social icons box showing timeout error.
+For example, accessing the pages with Facebook share buttons will show timeout error if you are living in countries like China.
+This is because the service is blocked; though other content on the site will load you will see the placeholder of the social icons box showing timeout error.

 You can’t do any tricks here other than using reliable VPN or proxy to access the blocked resources.

 If any of the above still isn’t fixing the problem, try visiting another webpage to see if the error is reoccurring on another page.
 If the error is popping up on other websites as well, it might be a good idea to contact your internet service provider, or check if there are known outages or problems with your internet connection.

 If other webpages are opening fine, then you can rest assured that it isn’t caused by anything on your end.
 If the error continues for more than a day or two, it would be a good idea to contact the website/server administrator, and notify them of the problem.
 Once notified, they may be able to fix it within a relatively small timeframe, meaning that you can go about using the website to your hearts content.

 If a website/server administrator doesn’t either contact you back or fix the problem as promptly as possible, it’s usually a good sign that they aren’t very reliable.
 The website may be a little, well… “dodgy”, in which case, you wouldn’t be wrong to have a look for a different websites to suit your needs.

 If you are the owner of a website and seeing 504 gateway timeout error, there are different actions you can perform to recover the site.